Walter BARRETT DCM

 Occupation: Engine Driver

-Died: 29 January 1960, cause of death not yet discovered, place of death not yet discovered
+Died: Wyong, New South Wales, Australia, 29 January 1960, aged 70 years, cause of death not yet discovered

 Memorials: Mayfield Methodist Church HR, Tighes's Hill Methodist Church Honour Roll, Wickham "Citizens of Wickham" Volunteers Honour Roll